2i2c-org/infrastructure/docs/howto/operate/setup-ci-cd-aws.md

    Documentation about creating an `EKS`-based cluster has not yet being written
    :::

-2. Create a `deployer` user with enough permissions for being able to automatically retrieve the kubernetes context.
+## Create a `deployer` user

+   First, you will need to create a new IAM entity (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with enough permissions for being able to automatically retrieve the Kubernetes context.

    :::{note}
    We are currently setting up the `deployer` user with `AdministratorAccess`, we may